 Revised assessments must be submitted in a timely manner.
 Revisions are due at the beginning of class, two (2) class sessions from the date the assessment is returned.
-Submissions received igniting and nurturing creative, ethical scientific minds that advance the human condition after the second class session will be graded, but will not yield a change in the student's earned score.
+Submissions received after the second class session will be graded, but will not yield a change in the student's earned score.